RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Dataset Statistics

-\paragraph{RoD-QA Statistics.} The QA dataset totals 1,156 samples containing text and images modalities with and without legal reference annotations, as presented in \S\ref{sec:rod_qa_dataset}.
-In Figure \ref{fig:distribution_questions_per_category}, we showcase the distribution of questions per category.
-In total, there are 18 categories, most of them addressing \textit{right of way} and \textit{signs and markings}.
+The QA dataset comprises 1,156 samples across text and image modalities, with and without legal reference annotations, as presented in \S\ref{sec:rod_qa_dataset}.

 For the data annotated with legal references, we illustrate in Figure \ref{fig:distribution_legal_articles} the distribution per question.
-Most questions contain up to 10 references, which this also the main motivation to set $k=10$ documents retrieved during experiments.
-In Figure \ref{fig:distribution_indicators}, we present the distribution of the number of indicators illustrated in the questions containing images, where most questions show up to three indicators.
+Most of the questions contain up to 10 references, which is also the main motivation to set $k=10$ documents retrieved during experiments.
+In Figure \ref{fig:distribution_indicators}, we present the distribution of the number of traffic signs illustrated in the image-based questions, where most of the questions show up to three traffic signs.